Seoul Foreign School: Divisions

 The high school (SFHS) offers an international curriculum that is accredited by the Western Association of Schools and Colleges (WASC).
 The high school offers the International Baccalaureate (IB) Diploma.
 Graduates from Seoul Foreign School attend universities and colleges throughout the world.

 Music program

 All students from kindergarten through 8th grade/Year 9 take music classes.
 The school offers a band, choir and orchestra program as well as IB DP music.
-The Middle School/KS3 have four bands: Beginner Band, Intermediate Band, Concert Band, and Symphonic Band.
+The Middle School/KS3 have five bands: Beginner Band, Intermediate Band, Concert Band, Symphonic Band, and Jazz Band.
 Both the Middle School Symphonic Band and the High School Wind Ensemble have won numerous awards and acknowledgements in the field.
 The Middle School Symphonic Band won a platinum award [highest ranking award] on a nationwide competition in 2015.

 Performing arts facilities

 The Lyso Center for Performing Arts was constructed in 2004.
 It includes large rehearsal rooms for band, choir and orchestra, as well as ensemble and individual practice rooms.
 There is also a keyboard/composition lab.
 The main theater seats over 700 people, has a hydraulic orchestra pit, a turn table, and a removable large Wenger acoustical sell.
 There is also a Black Box theater with flexible seating up to 200 people.
 Robb Hall is a mid-size theater and has seating for 450 people.